Mark-MDO47/UniRemote/code/UniRemoteRcvrTemplate/README.md

 **UniRemoteRcvrTemplate.ino** is an example program that illustrates one way to follow this pattern.

-## What are all the routines I might call?
+## What are all the routines I might call
 [Top](#uniremotercvr-and-uniremotercvrtemplate "Top")<br>
 There are four routines that can be called from UniRemoteRcvr; listed in the table below.
 - The first two are those necessary for absolutely minimum functionality.